Universal AI University

-Universal AI University is a private university in Mumbai, Maharashtra, specialising in courses that embed artificial intelligence (AI) in their design.
+Universal AI University is India's first AI private university in Mumbai, Maharashtra, specialising in courses that embed artificial intelligence (AI) in their design.
 It offers undergraduate, postgraduate, and doctoral courses across a range of disciplines.

 The university was founded in 2009 as Universal Business School and became a university in 2023, after the passing of the Universal AI University, Karjat Act, 2022.
-It is recognised by the University Grants Commission and the All India Council for Technical Education.The university is India's first dedicated AI University.
+It is recognised by the University Grants Commission and the All India Council for Technical Education.The university is India's first dedicated AI University and the third in the world.